gradle/gradle/design-docs/play-support.md

 - Deploy the web application to the web server
 - Add the running deployment to the container of 'running deployments' for the build

+#### Open issues

+- Modelling for deployment hosts
+- Modelling of more general 'long-lived processes'

+### Story: Gradle build stops any running deployments on exit

 At the end of the build, Gradle will check to see if there are any running deployments.
 If so, it will wait for Ctrl-C before stopping each deployment and exiting.
 This will replace the current `PlayRun` implementation of Gradle with general-purpose infrastructure.

-### Story: Domain model for Deployment hosts

-TBD
+When run in continuous mode, all running deployments should be stopped before re-executing the build.

+### Story: Gradle does not restart reloadable deployments when re-executing a build in continuous mode

+Integrate deployments with continuous mode, so that if a build completes with a running deployment then that deployment is not stopped and restarted when the build re-executes due to input file change.

+This should only apply for deployments that indicate that they are 'reloadable'.
+For now, the Play application deployment implementation will not be reloadable.

+#### Open Issues

+- New reloadable Jetty plugin that will reload changed content when run in continuous mode

-### Story: Developer triggers play application stop/rebuild/start by console input
+### Story: Play application reloads content on browser refresh

-This story starts to add support for making Play applications reloadable.
-By adding a simple manual trigger for reloading the app, this story concentrates on adding the lifecycle required for rebuilding and restarting a Play application within a single Gradle invocation.
+Using a BuildLink implementation, allow the Play application deployment to be 'reloadable', and to automatically reload the content on browser refresh.

+At this stage, the build will be re-executed whenever an input file changes, not only when requested by the BuildLink API.

 #### Implementation

-After the `run` task has been executed for a deployment, Gradle will wait for any input.
-On input (other than Ctrl-C):

-- Stop the deployment
-    - Undeploy the web application from the web server
-    - Stop the web server
-- Execute the `run` task again, waiting for user input.

-### Story: Developer triggers play application rebuild/reload by console input

-To ensure performant reloading of the running Play application, this story retains much of the running Play container infrastructure when a Play application is reloaded.
-Instead of restarting the Play application server, we should only need to replace the ClassLoader containing the application classes once the App is rebuilt.

-#### Implementation

-TODO: Use Tooling API?

-The mechanism will depend on the Play [build-link](https://repo.typesafe.com/typesafe/releases/com/typesafe/play/build-link/) library, to supply the modified application ClassLoader to the Play web server.

-- Add an optional `reload` operation to web deployment, in addition to `start` and `stop`
-- When a deployment supports reload, and an application reload is triggered
-    - Execute the `run` task again, leaving the deployment (and web server) running
-    - When the application is rebuilt, the run task will check if the deployment is already running
-        - If yes, and the deployment supports reload, ask the deployment to reload
-- Play app deployment implements reload by providing a `BuildLink` implementation that allows Gradle to replace the Application ClassLoader.
-    - When the deployment is reloaded, the app is rebuilt and the ClassLoader replaced.
-    - First subsequent response to `BuildLink.reload` should provide the updated ClassLoader.
-All other responses are `false`.

-### Story: Play application reload is skipped when all inputs are up-to-date

-This story improves the reload behaviour of a running Play application, by avoiding any sort of rebuild or reload when none of the input files have changed for the application.
-Gradle will track all of the inputs that are used to build the Application, and monitor changes to these files for the life of the PlayRun task (or longer).

-- When the Play application is built for running, Gradle asks the daemon to watch files that are inputs to a task but not outputs of some other task.
-- When the Play application is reloaded, Gradle asks the daemon if any of those files have changed since the previous build
-    - If not, no reload is required

-- Not included in this story (but to do later):
-    - Monitor files that are inputs to the model for changes too.
-    - Integrate with the build-announcements plugin, so that desktop notifications can be fired when something fails when rerunning the tasks.

-### Story: Developer triggers play application reload by browser refresh

-This story finishes the equivalent functionality of the Play `run` command, where a build is triggered by the developer reloading the application in the browser.

-#### Implementation
+IDEA: Use Tooling API to allow Play BuildLink to connect to a build in continuous mode and:

+- Receive events when the build is re-executed, including build failures

 The mechanism will depend on the Play [build-link](https://repo.typesafe.com/typesafe/releases/com/typesafe/play/build-link/) library, to inform Gradle when the application needs to be reloaded.